starwarsgeek1138/smt-pod/README.md

-# SMT-V: The Society for Music Theory's Videocast Journal
+# SMT-Pod: The Society for Music Theory's Podcast